colehaus/colex/content/posts/uncertainty-analysis-of-givewell-cea/main.md

 <br>

 [^models]: Unfortunately, the code implements the 2019 V4 cost-effectiveness analysis instead of the most recent V5 because I just worked off the V4 tab I'd had lurking in my browser for months and didn't think to check for a new version until too late.
-I also deviated from the spreadsheet in one place because I think there's an error (Update: The error will be fixed in GiveWell's next publically released version).
+I also deviated from the spreadsheet in one place because I think there's an error (Update: The error will be fixed in GiveWell's next publically-released version).
 [^log-normal]: Log-normal strikes me as a reasonable default distribution for this task: because it's support is (0, +∞) which fits many of our parameters well (they're all positive but some are actually bounded above by 1); and because ["A log-normal process is the statistical realization of the multiplicative product of many independent random variables"](https://en.wikipedia.org/wiki/Log-normal_distribution) which also seems reasonable here.
+[^jupyter]: When you follow the link, you should see a Jupyter notebook with three "cells".
+The first is a preamble setting things up.
+The second has all the parameters with lower and upper bounds.
+This is the part you want to edit.
+Once you've edited it, find and click "Runtime > Run all" in the menu.
+You should eventually see the notebook produce a serious of plots.